csbhalerao/design_patterns/README.md

  While 5 is number by which we are reducing waiting list.

-# Decorator Pattern
+### Decorator Pattern

  Run following command
  - ruby decorator_pattern/bill_calculator_service.rb gold gym lunch dinner

- In above command bill_calculator_service.rb is a class which is collecting all concrete entities and add-on services and combining them all to calculate the final cost of living on hotel.
+ In above command bill_calculator_service.rb is a class which is collecting all concrete entities and add-on services and combining them all to calculate the final cost of living in hotel.
  Here we chose Gold type room and we included the services gym, lunch and diner.